-Through the Performing, Visual and Media Arts Alliance, students have the opportunity to take part in College productions.
-The dance club offers Key Stages 3 and 4 students the opportunity to choreograph their own material which they are then encouraged to showcase as part of the annual dance show.
+Through the Performing, Visual and Media Arts Alliance, students have the opportunity to take part in Trust productions, working and performing with students from the other Colleges within the Trust.
+Dance Club offers Key Stage 3 and Key Stage 4 students the opportunity to choreograph their own material which they are then encouraged to showcase as part of an annual dance show.

 We believe homework in all subjects is crucial to support learning and achievement.
 Coursework assignments are set for students on a regular basis to be undertaken at home so as to consolidate and extend the work completed in College; further developing key skills such as independent working, so vital to academic success.